Joaov41/reddit-chatbot/MIGRATION_GUIDE.md

 # Migration Guide: Upgrading to the Improved Reddit Chatbot

-This guide will help you migrate from the original `app.py` to the improved version with better security, performance, and code organization.
+This guide will help you migrate from an older version of the Reddit Chatbot to the latest version with better security, performance, and code organization.

 ## Key Improvements